cblearn/cblearn/README.md

 There are more Python packages for comparison-based learning:

 - [metric-learn](http://contrib.scikit-learn.org/metric-learn) is a collection of algorithms for metric learning.
 The *weakly supervised* algorithms learn from triplets and quadruplets.
-- [salmon](https://docs.stsievert.com/salmon/) is a package to collect triplets efficiently in crowd-sourced experiments.
-Therefore it implements ordinal embedding algorithms and sampling strategies to actively query the most informative comparisons.
+- [salmon](https://docs.stsievert.com/salmon/) is a package for efficiently collecting triplets in crowd-sourced experiments.
+The package implements ordinal embedding algorithms and sampling strategies to query the most informative comparisons actively.

 ## Authors and Acknowledgement
 *cblearn* was initiated by current and former members of the [Theory of Machine Learning group](http://www.tml.cs.uni-tuebingen.de/index.php) of Prof. Dr. Ulrike von Luxburg at the University of Tübingen.